 The St Leger is the longest of the British Classics at one-mile-six-and-a-half-furlongs and the Town Moor race serves as the ultimate stamina-test for the graduating three-year-old class.

-The St Leger Festival takes place from Thursday 14th-Sunday 17th September, with four days of high-class racing spearheaded by the St Leger itself on the Saturday afternoon.
+This year’s St Leger Festival will take place from Thursday 11th September to Sunday 14th September 2024, with four days of high-class racing highlighted by the St Leger itself on the Saturday afternoon.

 The St Leger Festival is staged at Doncaster Racecourse in South Yorkshire.
-Racing at Doncaster dates back to the 16th century and it is one of Britain's oldest tracks as such.
+Racing at Doncaster dates back to the 16th century and it is therefore one of Britain's oldest tracks.

-The left-handed, pear-shaped track is just under two-miles in circumference and mostly flat and is affectionately known as Town Moor.
+The left-handed, pear-shaped track is just under two miles in circumference, mostly flat and is affectionately known as Town Moor.

 Day one includes the Group 2 May Hill Stakes over a mile as well as the Weatherbys Scientific, a top two-year-old Sales race with a prize pool of £300,000.